Prof. Sarah Whitehouse

 Fax.
 00 44 (0)114 222 3809

 I am an enthusiastic lecturer with wide experience of undergraduate teaching at all levels.
 For many years I have taught a popular level 3 Combinatorics module.
-Other courses I have taught in Sheffield include Vector Spaces and Fourier Theory and Groups and Symmetries.
-Other lecturing experience includes courses on Algebraic Topology, Metric Spaces and Measure and Integration.I very much enjoy supervising project work.
+Other courses I have taught in Sheffield include Vector Spaces and Fourier Theory, Groups and Symmetries and Algebraic Topology.
+Other lecturing experience includes courses on Metric Spaces and Measure and Integration.I very much enjoy supervising project work.
 Level 4 MMath project topics I have supervised include Aperiodic tilings, Combinatorics of the symmetric group, Discrete geometry, Integer vauled polynomials and Integer partitions.

 My field of research is algebraic topology.
 Here is my publication list.